Last fact-checked: 12 November 2020

 Lip augmentation in Bangkok: average cost AUD $650, compared to AUD $3,800 in Australia

-Operating within the country’s highly developed healthcare system, Bangkok has a vast range of public and private healthcare facilities.
-All hospitals and clinics are regulated by Thailand's Ministry of Public Health (MOPH), and private sector facilities are further regulated by The Medical Registration Division.
-These measures were a major factor in Thailand becoming the first Asian country to receive Joint Commission International (JCI) accreditation, a globally-recognized award indicating quality healthcare.
+2) Quality of Medical Facilities: Operating within the country’s highly regarded healthcare system, Bangkok has a vast range of public and private healthcare facilities.
+All hospitals and clinics are regulated by Thailand's Ministry of Public Health (MOPH), and private sector facilities are further regulated by the Medical Registration Division.
+These measures were a major factor in a Thai medical center, Bumrungrad International Hospital, becoming the first Asian hospital to receive Joint Commission International (JCI) accreditation, a globally-recognized award indicating quality healthcare.
 The country now has over 60 JCI-accredited medical facilities.

 Most of the top private clinics have packages aimed specifically at international patients, and some can even assist with visa extensions in the event that the treatment takes longer than originally estimated.

-With its diverse mixture of city life, sights and tourist attractions, Bangkok has something to offer every visitor.
+4) Tourist Destinations for Pre and Post-op Recovery: With its diverse mixture of city life, sights and tourist attractions, Bangkok has something to offer every visitor.
 You’ll find an abundance of museums, temples and royal palaces that reflect the culture and the history of the city.
-Experience one of the major Thai festivals that are celebrated throughout the year in Bangkok, or enjoy any of the countless spas throughout the city that offer a range of rejuvenation treatments to help you relax and recover after your surgery.
+Experience one of the major Thai festivals celebrated throughout the year in Bangkok, or enjoy any of the countless spas throughout the city that offer a range of rejuvenation treatments to help you relax and recover after your surgery.

 Not surprisingly, Bangkok offers a wide variety of accommodation to suit every pocket.
 The famous Khao San Road is generally considered to be the area for backpackers, while the riverside of Silom and Thonburi offers some of the best (and most expensive) hotels in the world, such as The Oriental and The Peninsula.

-Siam Square, Sukhumvit and Silom are home to the majority of Bangkok’s moderate to expensive hotels, although there are also a good number of budget options available, too.
+Siam Square, Sukhumvit and Silom are home to the majority of Bangkok’s moderate and luxury hotels, although you will discover a good number of budget options available as well.
 Generally speaking, accommodation throughout Bangkok is very reasonably priced.

 Check out Bangkok.com for a comprehensive travel guide to the city, including all the top things to see, do and eat.